Will Ben Sims

 Also, these are done in a very short time period as it’s just a rough sketch of how the app will look like.
 This stage helps in saving a lot of time for the next stages so it’s important to undergo this stage for every app development.

-Selection of colours, fonts, icons, images, illustrations and sounds fall in this phase.
+The selection of colors, fonts, icons, images, illustrations, and sounds fall in this phase.
 It’s very important for a designer to ensure whatever they do is understood easily by the users.

 An example of what the app designs look like: